 Have a sexual partner living with HIV or a sexual partner whose status is unknown.

-PrEP has been approved to prevent infection in HIV negative individuals weighing over 77 lbs.
+PrEP has been approved in HIV negative individuals weighing over 77 lbs.

 Condoms are an effective tool against HIV, but they aren’t perfect.
-If you want to feel more in control of your HIV status, without relying on a partner’s cooperation, PrEP may be for you.
+If you want to feel more in control, PrEP may be right for you.

-Good news – there are usually very few side effects associated with PrEP use.
+There are usually very few side effects associated with PrEP.
 You may experience tolerable side effects such as stomach upset, nausea, diarrhea, headache, or fatigue.
 For those who do experience side effects, they usually go away in 1-2 weeks!

-Yep!
-Take PrEP every day, even when you have your period too!
+Yes!
+You can take PrEP every day, even when you have your period!

 Yes!
-There are multiple options for PrEP now (more than one drug and more than one dosing regimen).
-It's important to talk to your provider about what is best for you.
+There are multiple options for PrEP now (pills and injectables).
+Talk to your provider about what's best for you.